LP-116/Project-2/README.md

 To be able to deploy the project, the code was rewritten to read in csv files and then complete the calculations.
 The code for the deployed app can be found at here: https://github.com/LP-116/Vic_crime_dashboard

+Please also note that if the app has been inactive for 30 minutes Heroku puts it to sleep.
+Reinitialising the app can take 30 - 40 seconds.

 #### To run the dashboard on your computer follow the directions [here](#running-the-app)